kimhuongvu/EDA_Wish_Ecommerce/README.md

 <img width="939" alt="Screen Shot 2022-03-20 at 14 37 03" src="https://user-images.githubusercontent.com/89019339/159152887-33196cc4-326b-4fa8-b68d-7854523b48e0.png">

+It seems that products with the keyword 'women or woman' are the most popular summer on WISH platform.

 <img width="939" alt="Screen Shot 2022-03-20 at 14 37 56" src="https://user-images.githubusercontent.com/89019339/159152910-30e432e4-fe2a-4eac-a18d-489289705b30.png">

 In order to increase sales, the new sellers can learn sales strategies, or strategies to increase performance, from these groups of sellers.